 Here are my nine steps to dig yourself out of a hot mess.

 They’re not complicated.
 In fact, they’re surprisingly simple.

 Depending on the hotness of your mess, you probably won’t feel like doing this stuff.

 But do it anyway.
-When you first start pulling yourself together you will just be going through the motions without feeling any motivation behind them.
+When you first start pulling yourself together, you’ll just be going through the motions without feeling any motivation behind them.

-Do these things for a week or two and you will feel the fog lift.
+Do these things for a week or two and you’ll feel the fog lift.

 Doing these things won’t fix your problems or magically erase the pain.
 Reality is reality.

-They will help you from getting sick and from slipping into an even worse mental state.
-They will also help you find strength that you forgot you had.
+They will help you from slipping into an even worse mental state.
+They’ll also help you find strength that you forgot you had.

-Even if you’re not going through hell at the moment, do this stuff anyway and you will be more equipped to deal with bullshit and heartbreak should it come your way in the future.
+Even if you’re not going through hell at the moment, do this stuff anyway and you will be better equipped to deal with bullshit and heartbreak when it comes your way in the future.

 First things first.